Trip Duration 12 Days

 Purang Route:

 The Purang route is renowned for its diverse landscapes and cultural experiences.
-Pilgrims begin this journey from Kathmandu, traveling through the serene landscapes of Nepal before reaching Purang in Tibet.
-The route is dotted with monasteries and ancient sites, providing pilgrims with a rich cultural tapestry along their spiritual odyssey.
+Pilgrims begin this journey from Kathmandu, traveling through the peaceful landscapes of Nepal before reaching Purang in Tibet.
+The route is filled with monasteries and ancient sites.

 Regardless of the chosen route, the Kailash Mansarovar Yatra via Nepal presents its share of challenges.
 Pilgrims must be prepared for high altitudes, variable weather conditions, and physically demanding terrains.
 However, it is exactly these challenges that contribute to the transformative nature of the pilgrimage, promoting a sense of resilience and spiritual growth among the participants.